KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#2/DAY-#2.md

 # Day-2: Wireshark Basics – ICMP Protocol Analysis
 ## Objective:
-The objective of this lab is to help students understand and analyze ICMP (Internet Control Message Protocol) packets using Wireshark.
-Students will learn to identify echo requests/replies, interpret ICMP packet fields, and apply relevant filters for investigation.
+The objective of this lab was to understand and analyze ICMP (Internet Control Message Protocol) packets using Wireshark.
+I identified echo requests and replies, interpreted ICMP packet fields, and applied relevant filters to investigate network activity.

 ## Lab Setup
 ### System Requirements